thoj/go-mysqlpure/README.markdown

 Project Goal
 ----------------
-The goal of this project is to implemnt the MySQL wire protocol in Go, mostly for my own amusement but it might become usable as a client library for other Go projects.
+The goal of this project is to implement the MySQL wire protocol in Go, mostly for my own amusement but it might become usable as a client library for other Go projects.